hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 (paravis-salome)=
 ### ParaView (ParaVis) through SALOME-HYDRO

-[*ParaView*](https://www.paraview.org) serves for the visualization of model results in the SALOME-HYDRO modelling chain.
-The built-in module *ParaViS* essentially corresponds to *ParaView*, but the separate usage of *ParaView* enables a better experience for post-processing of results.
-The installation of *SALOME-HYDRO* already involves an older version of *ParaView* that is able to manipulate *MED* files.
-To start *ParaView* through *SALOME-HYDRO*, open *Terminal*, `cd` to the directory where *SALOME-HYDRO* is installed, launch the environment, and then launch *ParaView*:
+[ParaView](https://www.paraview.org) serves for the visualization of model results in the SALOME-HYDRO modelling chain.
+The built-in module *ParaViS* essentially corresponds to ParaView, but the separate usage of ParaView enables a better experience for post-processing of results.
+The installation of SALOME-HYDRO already involves an older version of ParaView that is able to manipulate *MED* files.
+To start ParaView through SALOME-HYDRO, open *Terminal*, `cd` to the directory where SALOME-HYDRO is installed, launch the environment, and then launch ParaView:

 ```
 cd /home/slome-hydro/appli_V2_2/